diboma/farmstand-medoo-mvc/README.md

   $ composer install
   ```
 - Prepare a database.
-- Change the database and mailtrap credentials in the file app/config/config.php.
+- Change the database and mail(trap) credentials in `app/config/config.php`.